Enforcement of the Anti-Money Laundering Act

 - Parties selling art

-Providers of legal services (excluding lawyers) are subject to supervision to the extent in which they act on behalf of or for the customer in business operations related to:
+Providers of legal services (excluding lawyers) are subject to our supervision to the extent in which they act on behalf of or for the client in any financial or real estate transaction.
+Providers of legal services are also subject to our supervision when they participate in the planning or carrying out of the following transactions for their client:

 - the management of the customer’s cash and cash equivalents, securities or other assets